LRGASP/lrgasp-submissions/docs/submission.md

 include both human and mouse experiments.
 To accommodate this, *experiments* are grouped into *entries* against a particular challenge.
 An *entry* is the unit of both submission and evaluation.
-The *experiments* in an *entry* should uses as similar a set of parameters and data as possible to allow for meaningful combination of the results.
+The *experiments* in an *entry* should uses as similar a set of parameters and data to allow for the meaningful combination of the results.

 When a team registers for LRGASP on [Synapse](https://www.synapse.org), they are assigned a [Synapse identifier](metadata-identifiers.md#synapse-identifiers), called the ``team_id``.
 Other symbolic